rashadkhan97/Java-Quiz-Project/README.md

 ## Introduction
 This project provides a role-based experience for managing and participating in quizzes.
 It supports two user roles: **Admin** and **Student**, offering tailored functionality to create and take quizzes effectively.
 The system is implemented using JSON for data storage and ensures an interactive and streamlined experience.

+## Prerequisites
+- Basic understanding of Java programming language.
+- Java Development Kit (JDK) installed on your machine.
+- A text editor or IDE (e.g., IntelliJ IDEA, Eclipse, or VS Code).

+**Files:**
+- ```users.json```: Contains the login credentials and roles for both admin and students.
+- ```quiz.json```: Stores the questions, options, and answer keys added by the admin.

 ## Features
 ### Admin Role:
 - **Login**: Admin can log in using their credentials.